-During the period ended March 31, 2014, PDI loaned the Diagnostics Company approximately \$0.6 million for the acquisition of a CLIA approved lab bearing a 4% interest rate.
-This loan is secured by the lab and the assets of the lab and is payable to PDI at the sooner of: May 31, 2015; the expiration or termination of the collaboration agreement between the parties; the acquisition of the Diagnostics Company by PDI; or default by the Diagnostics Company.
-PDI has recorded the loan receivable within Other current assets in the Consolidated Balance Sheets.
+During the three month period ended March 31, 2014, PDI provided the Diagnostics Company approximately a loan of approximately \$0.6 million for the acquisition of a CLIA approved laboratory bearing a 4% interest rate.
+During the three month period ended June 30, 2014, PDI made additional loans of \$0.1 million bearing the same interest rate.
+These loans are secured by the laboratory and the assets of the laboratory and are payable to PDI at the sooner of: May 31, 2015; the expiration or termination of the collaboration agreement between the parties; the acquisition of the Diagnostics Company by PDI; or default by the Diagnostics Company.
+PDI has recorded the loan receivable within Other current assets in the Condensed Consolidated Balance Sheets.